solo-io/solo-docs/gloo/docs/enterprise/rate_limits_envoy/_index.md

 In this document we will show how to use Gloo with Rate limits.

-Gloo enterprise comes with a rate limit server based off of lyft's rate-limit server.
+Gloo enterprise comes with a rate limit server based off of Lyft's rate-limit server.
 It is already installed when doing `gloo install gateway --license-key=...` To get your trial license key, go to: https://www.solo.io/glooe-trial